Disney Theatrical Productions: Beauty and the Beast

 The show began previews in New York City on March 9, 1994, and officially opened at the Palace Theatre on April 18, 1994.
 The musical was the first Broadway adaptation by Disney, based on the 1991 animated film by Linda Woolverton and with music and lyrics by Alan Menken, Howard Ashman and Tim Rice.
 Several new songs were written for the Broadway musical, including Home, a ballad sung by Belle which quickly became the signature song of the musical.
 It ran until July 29, 2007, at the Lunt-Fontanne Theatre, to make room for another Disney production, The Little Mermaid.
-At 5,461 performances, the show is currently the tenth-longest run in Broadway history.
+At 5,461 performances, the show is currently the eleventh-longest run in Broadway history.

 It has been performed internationally first at the Princess Theatre in Melbourne, Australia and has also been performed in London, Vienna, Toronto, Kyoto, Seoul, Stuttgart, Sydney, Mexico City, Guayaquil, Johannesburg, Madrid, Moscow, Milan, São Paulo and has also toured around the United States and the United Kingdom.
 In the Netherlands this production was co-produced by Joop van den Ende's Stage Entertainment with new sets and costumes.
 On April 24, 2019, Disney Theatrical Groups revealed that Beauty and the Beast would return to Broadway.
 Thomas Schumacher announced that the Broadway revival would be updated.
 Theatre and dates have not been announced.
-The musical will be revived in London's West End at the London Palladium for a limited engagement lasting from June through September 2022.
+The musical was revived in London's West End at the London Palladium for a limited engagement lasting from June through September 2022.